 The following can cause interstitial nephritis:

-Long-term use of medications such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDS).
-This is called analgesic nephropathy
+- Long-term use of medicines such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs).
+This is called analgesic nephropathy.

 Interstitial nephritis can cause mild to severe kidney problems, including